ChristinaSchmidt1/Mitochondria_in_Intestinal_Lipid-transport/README.md

 Generated figures can be found in the ***html files*** or in the folder ***"Figures"***.

 ## System requirements
 Software dependencies and operating systems (including version numbers) can be found in the end of `RNAseq.html`, `Proteomics.html`, `Metabolomics.html`.
-There are no other non-standard hardware requirements.
+There are no other non-standard hardware requirements and to run the code one requires only a standard computer with enough RAM to support the in-memory operations.

 General information of the system the code was run on:
 ```